Whole Home Standby Generators — Built for South Carolina Life.

 | Storm readiness | Always ready | Must be retrieved and set up |

-| Long-term cost | Higher upfront, lower total cost | Lower upfront, ongoing fuel/storage costs |
+| Long-term cost | Higher upfront, lower total cost | Lower upfront, ongoing fuel and storage costs |

 | Home value | Increases resale value | No impact on value |